Corrections Policy

 We compare reporting from more than one trusted Canadian or international outlet whenever possible.
 Our goal is to give readers a balanced, easy-to-understand view of the news without adding noise or unnecessary interpretation.

 Even with careful review, errors can happen.
-When they do, we fix them.
+When they do, we fix them — and we are transparent about what changed.

 • Misstated facts from source material